MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 To create a consolidated Excel report from these various command line scans, you need to run the UI wizard version of the Readiness Report Creator.
 For the information source, select "Previous readiness results saved together in a local folder or network share," and then specify the location where you saved all the files for the scans.
 The Readiness Report Creator then consolidates the information from the JSON files into a readiness report in a single Excel file.

 Keep in mind that the Readiness Report Creator lists each issue with an Office document in a separate row in the Excel worksheet.
 Therefore, the Readiness Report Creator can only return 1,046,575 results.
 If you expect to exceed these limits, we recommend that you narrow the scope of your report, such as to a specific department.

+By default, the Readiness Toolkit will spend 30 seconds scanning a file before timing out and moving on to another file.
+You can use the -t option from the command line to allow the Readiness Toolkit more than 30 seconds to scan a file.

 <a name="labels"> </a>